7 Tips for Optimizing Your Autoimmune Diet

 Nutritional Blood Testing to Check for Nutrient Deficiencies

-There are many nutrient deficiencies associated with autoimmune disease such as Magnesium, Vitamin D, various B vitamins, etc. and so many symptoms can be caused by these types of deficiencies that many may blame on food intolerances or just autoimmune disease itself.
+There are many nutrient deficiencies associated with autoimmune disease such as Magnesium, Vitamin D, various B vitamins, etc. and symptoms can be caused by these types of deficiencies that many may blame on food intolerances or just autoimmune disease itself.

 Regardless, you still end up with a diet/supplement protocol that is unique to YOU.